 “Have open discussions with your child about what’s going on with their body,” says Dr. Nicklas.
 “Try to help them understand that it’s how bodies typically develop.
 It’s important to normalize it, and we can help you with that.”

-Your child will also need another round of important vaccinations including the tetanus, diphtheria and acellular pertussis, or TDAP, shot, as well as an HPV vaccine to prevent cancer and a meningococcus vaccine.
+Your child will also need another round of important vaccinations including the tetanus, diphtheria and acellular pertussis, or TDAP, shot; the meningococcus vaccine; and the HPV vaccine, which protects against cancer.

 Age 13 to 18